 Continuous assessment which has been handed in on time will be returned with feedback within 2 (teaching) weeks of submission.
-This return is just for inspection of comments made.
-The assessed work should, however, be returned to the Course Co-ordinator so that the External Examiner may examine it.

 You should note that CGS marks for summative assessments are provisional, pending confirmation by the External Examiner.

 Overall CGS marks for courses will be available in your StudentHub.